500 W Walnut Street,

 Some were probably mentally ill, and were often filled with rage on the level of insanity.

 A guard who worked at tower 9, committed suicide.
 The stress of work got the better of him.

 Nine men were strangled to death due to the Julien Gallows.

 Five men were executed in the gas chamber.

 People were killed in the Prison

-Some prisoners, like inmate James Williams was killed trying to escape, or killed themselves before being recaptured.
+Some prisoners, like inmate James Williams were killed trying to escape, or killed themselves before being recaptured.